glintcms/glintcms/API.md

 The `block` basically delegates the method calls to the specific `block-provider`.
 Due to a runtime behaviour (missing `el` "HTMLElement"), the `block` has the ability to buffer method calls in a FIFO, and execute them later.

-In addition to the 'getters and setters', it buffers and forwards the following methods
+In addition to the 'getters and setters', it buffers and forwards the following methods:
 - load
 - edit
 - save